CRR vs SLR Differences

 What is SLR?

-It is used by RBI to limit credit facility offered by the bank to borrowers which maintain the stability of the bank.
+It is used by RBI to limit credit facilities offered by the bank to borrowers which maintain the stability of the bank.
 SLR can be said as a percentage of net time and demand liability kept by the bank.
 Here, time liability the amount which is payable to the customer after interval and demand liability means the amount which is payable to the customer when he is demanding for the same.
-SLR also protect the bank from bank run situation and provide confidence to the customer in the banking system.
+SLR also protects the bank from a bank run situation and provides confidence to the customer in the banking system.

-Let SLR is 20% then bank have to keep INR 20 from the deposit of INR 100, that means if the bank has a deposit of INR 200 Million then bank have to keep 40 Million i.e. 20% of total 200 Million and a bank can use rest 160 Million for banking purpose.
+Let SLR is 20% then the bank has to keep INR 20 from the deposit of INR 100, that means if the bank has a deposit of INR 200 Million then bank have to keep 40 Million i.e. 20% of total 200 Million and a bank can use rest 160 Million for banking purpose.

 CRR vs SLR Infographics

-Key differences between CRR and SLR are as follows:-
+Key Differences Between CRR and SLR

 There are many similarities between SLR and CRR, those are as follows:-

-- RBI decide the rate of both CRR and SLR.
+- RBI decides the rate of both.

 - Both can affect inflation in the economy.

-|CRR is ratios of deposit bank have to maintain at RBI.||SLR is the ratio of deposit that the bank needs to maintain with them.|
+|CRR is ratios of deposit bank have to maintain at RBI.||SLR is the ratio of the deposit that the bank needs to maintain with them.|

-|CRR maintain in form of cash.||SLR is maintained in form of gold, cash and other securities approved by RBI.|
+|CRR maintain in form of cash.||SLR is maintained in the form of gold, cash and other securities approved by RBI.|

 |CRR help to control the flow of money.||SLR helps to meet a sudden demand of depositors.|